 The Healthy Eating Index (HEI) has been evaluated by assessing its psychometric properties, including content validity, four types of construct validity, and one type of reliability.
-Each version since 2005 has undergone an analysis to assess its performance under these constructs.
+Since 2005, analyses have been conducted to evaluate the HEI’s psychometric performance.

-We also scored several sets of exemplary sample menus, including those from the United States Department of Agriculture's (USDA) website, the National Heart, Lung, and Blood Institute's (NHLBI) DASH program, Harvard Medical School's Healthy Eating Pyramid, and the American Heart Association's No-Fad Diet.
+We also scored several sets of exemplary sample menus.
+For the HEI for ages 2 and older, this has included the United States Department of Agriculture's (USDA) website, the National Heart, Lung, and Blood Institute's (NHLBI) DASH program, Harvard Medical School's Healthy Eating Pyramid, and the American Heart Association's No-Fad Diet.

 Results of the evaluations showed that the HEI has both validity and reliability:

 - Content validity: For HEI-2005, HEI-2010 and HEI-2015, all of the key food choice recommendations of the Dietary Guidelines that relate to diet quality are reflected in HEI components.
 By design, the HEI does not cover other Dietary Guidelines recommendations, such as those for physical activity, body weight, and food safety.

 Construct validity: This type of validity evaluates whether an index measures what it is supposed to measure, and the HEI performed well on four types of construct validity.